Minted Meyer Lemon Relish

 METHOD:

-Place the minced shallot in a non-reactive bowl with vinegar or juice and a pinch of salt.
-Allow to macerate for ten minutes or more.
+Place the shallot in a non-reactive bowl with vinegar or lemon juice and a pinch of salt.
+Let macerate for at least 10 minutes.

-Season with pepper and a pinch of salt, then add the parsley and mint.
-Toss to combine well.
+Season with pepper and a pinch of salt, then stir in the parsley and mint.

-Drizzle with some olive oil and toss to coat the mixture.
-Add oil until the mixture is not a paste, but not soupy or runny.
-Taste for balance, adding oil, salt, pepper, or vinegar as needed.
-This should taste more like lemon and herbs than oil.
+Drizzle in olive oil, tossing to coat until the mixture is moist but not soupy.
+Taste and adjust with more oil, salt, pepper, or vinegar as needed.
+The flavor should be bright and herb-forward.

-- Try using a little rosemary in the herbs for topping chicken or a ‘meaty’ fish such as sword or tuna.
+• Add a little rosemary for chicken or meaty fish like swordfish or tuna.

 YIELD: 4 servings